The Future Workplace: Getting It Right

 - Define the structure of the workplace.
 Focus on questions around structure will help company leaders provide clarity to employees about the evolving workplace and their role in making it successful.

 - Understand and sustain corporate culture.
-Understand the impact of the redesigned workplace on the organization’s culture and determine what must be done to sustain the desired attributes of that culture.
+Understand the impact of the redesigned workplace on the organisation’s culture and determine what must be done to sustain the desired attributes of that culture.

 - Focus on the customer experience.
-Evaluate the experience customers have when they interact with the organization.
+Evaluate the experience customers have when they interact with the organisation.
 Understand what customers value most.

 - Deliver on shared values.
 Define the human capital and talent management required to support and ensure the strongest employee experience consistent with the company’s core values.